 Our preschool serves the families of Calgary's inner-city northwest communities and is run under the auspices of the West Hillhurst Community Association (WHCA).
 Our bright and inviting classroom is located on the second floor of the West Hillhurst Community Centre at 1940 6th Ave NW.

-We run preschool classes for three and four year old children.
+We run preschool classes for 3-5 year old children.
 All classes are taught by exceptional teachers using a play-based curriculum.
-Students receive weekly professional music instruction, a set of professional skating lessons and other special events throughout the year.
-The preschool also has access to other WHCA amenities including the ice rink, gym and playground.
+The preschool also has access to other WHCA amenities including the ice rink, outdoor space and baseball/soccer fields.
+We have:

 At the core of our program is free play.
 The children are free to choose what they will play with and with whom they will play, but the toys, centres and materials are set up by the teachers to facilitate learning.
 We believe that children naturally learn about themselves, others and the world around them when they are free to explore, take risks, ask questions, pursue interests and interact with other children and adults in a safe, stimulating and creative environment.